 The Technical Specifications and Technical Reports drafted by the Technical Plenary shall follow the oneM2M drafting rules, using document processing facilities, format, languages and notations agreed by the Partners, and on a medium suited for electronic document handling and publishing.

-Copyright and ownership

-The Partners will have joint ownership (including copyright) of the Technical Specifications and Technical Reports produced by oneM2M.

 Conversion by Partners

-Partners shall use their best endeavours to convert the Technical Specifications and Technical Reports approved by the Partnership Project into national/regional deliverables in a timely manner through their normal processes.
+As appropriate, Partners shall use their best endeavors to convert the Technical Specifications and Technical Reports approved by the Partnership Project into national/regional deliverables in a timely manner through their normal processes.

 The Partners are urged not to change the technical parts of the Technical Specifications and Technical Reports; they may add non-technical parts required by their own deliverable schemes and they may add descriptions of options selected.

-Partners should ensure that all unresolved comments raised during their public enquiry and approval phases are delivered to the appropriate TSG.
+Partners should ensure that all unresolved comments raised during their public enquiry and approval phases are delivered to the TP.

 Reporting